zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 This is also not really a problem, because we will not take a snapshot or make it valid until the last written event position is reached.
 This means if this fast follower becomes leader only valid snapshots are used on recovery, this position have been reached by the old leader as well otherwise the snapshot can't be valid.

-# Reference-level explanation
-[reference-level-explanation]: #reference-level-explanation

-The follower and leader should both run the `StreamProcessor`.
-On the follower side we use a `NoopWriter`to not write follow up events.

 See also above #guide-level-explanation for more information.